Lactose-free milk: Consumption

-Lactose-free milk is mainly produced because it can be consumed by lactose intolerant people, without causing negative effects such as bloating and nausea.
+Lactose-free milk is mainly produced because it can be consumed by lactose intolerant people without causing negative effects such as bloating and nausea.
 Although mainly consumed in the form of milk, lactose-free milk can be turned into other dairy products.
-Cheeses despite containing on average lower levels of lactose than milk can also be turned lactose free.
-This is more prevalent among soft cheeses such as goat cheese as they have higher levels of lactose compared to hard cheeses.
-Ice cream which has high levels of lactose are also produced from lactose-free milk.
+Cheeses, despite containing lower average levels of lactose than milk, can also be turned lactose free.
+This is more prevalent among soft cheeses such as goat cheese, as they have higher levels of lactose compared to hard cheeses.
+Ice cream, which has high levels of lactose, can also be produced from lactose-free milk.

-Western Europe is the largest consumer of lactose-free milk followed by Latin America.
+Western Europe is the largest consumer of lactose-free milk, followed by Latin America.

 Taste

-Lactose has a lower affinity for sweet taste receptors than galactose and glucose, as such the taste of lactose-free milk is often sweeter than lactose equivalents, even if containing the same amount of sugar.
-A method to make the sweetness level comparable to lactose milk, involves reducing the ratio of galactose and glucose in the milk, thereby making its sweetness level lower.
-This also lowers the amount of sugar in the milk, which can be positive for certain individuals.
-The viscosity of lactose-free milk is also described to lower.
+Lactose has a lower affinity for sweet taste receptors than galactose and glucose; as such, the taste of lactose-free milk is often sweeter than lactose equivalents, even if containing the same amount of sugar.
+A method to make the sweetness level comparable to lactose milk involves reducing the ratio of galactose and glucose in the milk.
+This also lowers the amount of sugar in the milk.
+The viscosity of lactose-free milk is also described as lower.